2019 Working Paper

 The 43rd Annual UNIS-UN International Student Conference executive committee wishes to extend a special thank you to the following individuals and groups for their invaluable assistance, their enthusiastic support, and their admirable commitment.
 They have been integral in the effort to put forth another successful conference.

 - Mrs. Sylvia Howard Fuhrman

-- Ms. Joan McDonald: Special Representative for the Secretary General for UNIS
+- Ms. Joan McDonald: Special Representative of the Secretary General (SRSG) for UNIS

-- Ms. Katherin Caceres: Office Assistant of the SRSG for UNIS
+- Ms. Katherin Caceres: Executive Assistant to the SRSG for UNIS

 - Antoine Delaitre: Principal of the Tutorial House

 - Brian Kahn

 - Corey Dorn and the UNIS Cafeteria Staff